Brainerd Lakes Fishing Report Logo

 Affiliate Disclosure

-Staff-picked gear for current Brainerd Lakes ice conditions.
+Transition week gear picks — from the last of ice fishing to river smallmouth and the upcoming stream trout opener.
 Updated weekly to match what's actually catching fish.
 We earn a small commission on qualifying Amazon purchases at no cost to you.

 Best Bite Right Now